 5. Try the local cuisine.

-Georgian cuisine is vegetarian friendly and recently, a vegan cafe has opened up in the city.
+Georgian cuisine is vegetarian-friendly, and recently, a vegan cafe has opened up in the city.
 I’m neither vegan nor vegetarian, and I love the anti-vegan food.
 Georgian food, for me, is up there with Chinese, Mexican and Thai food.
 Cheese and meat are used in almost every dish.

 While most of the food in Georgia like in all other old Soviet countries are heavily meat-based, but they also have some delicious vegetarian surprises.
-The best and most common dish which is also considered as the national dish is called Khachapuri, a “fluffy” bread with the centre of it filled with cheese in the middle and with an egg on top of the cheese again.
+The best and most common dish which is also considered as the national dish is called Khachapuri, a “fluffy” bread with the center of it filled with cheese in the middle and with an egg on top of the cheese again.
 The crust is a proper bread that you use to dip in the cheese.

 Different regions of the country have different versions of Khachapuri.
 Central Georgia’s Khachapuri looks more like a calzone than a traditional one whereas western Georgia likes to add more cheese to the Khachapuri than the rest of the country.
 Southern Georgia likes to serve its Khachapuri with a raw egg on top and a dash of butter.

-6. Take the cable car to the Mother Georgia Statue.
+6. Take the cable car to the Mother, Georgia Statue.

-The Mother Georgia is located on a high hill overlooking the city, you can either walk up or you can take the cheap cable car from the eastern part of the city.
+The Mother Georgia is located on a high hill overlooking the city, you can either walk up, or you can take the cheap cable car from the eastern part of the city.
 The ride is only 1 lari.
 You will enjoy a panoramic view while riding over the old town.

 You will enjoy a nice view of the city, similar to the top of Mtatsminda Park.
 You also visit the castle overlooking the city while walking back down.
-The Mother Georgia Statue.
+The Mother, Georgia Statue.